Go to Content Go to Navigation Go to Navigation Go to Site Search Homepage

 What does it cost?

 Vasectomy services are available for insurance or self-pay.
-There are no grants or financial aid available at this time.
-The cost for the service without insurance is $750.00.
+The cost for the service without insurance is $800.00.

 Does Planned Parenthood Arizona offer Reversals?